vidispine/hull/hull/README.md

 ### Minimal Example

 A minimal example of creating the expected result from above would be to create a `values.yaml` like below in your parent chart (commented with some explanations).
-Note that some features of HULL are explicitly disabled to obtain the output matching the above example closely:
+Note that some default features of HULL such as RBAC and dynamic naming are explicitly disabled here to obtain the output matching the above example closely:

 ```yaml
 hull: